Mrgove10/HomeIOT/README.md

 ### Wiring

 The wireing is extremly simple for this one.
 The sensor is base on the OneWire principle.
 You ask for the data and it send the data back.
-The only Specific thing to do is that you need to put a pull up resistor
+The only specific thing to do is that you need to put a pull up resistor from the data line and the 3.3V (4.7 Kohm).

 ### Code explaination